seansfkelley/seansfkelley.github.io/_drafts/code-writing-opinions.md

 Code is an unambiguous, precise specification of behavior, so treat it like one.
 Computers don't need to have code explained to them, but people do.
 Write your code so it's clear what you intend to have happen, so that when it inevitably doesn't, someone can understand what you were trying to do.

-This is intended to be a broader umbrella than "don't be clever", which is a corollary.
+This is intended to be a broader umbrella than the oft-cited "don't be clever", which is a consequence of striving to explain intent.

 ### Write Quality Code the First Time

 Spend the time now to save the time later.
 Every corner you cut will be paid for dozens of times over with every reader of your code.
 Bike shed your names before you merge.
+Your prototype is most likely going to end up in production.

 ## Basic Code Style + Linting